 I knew I was “selling out.”
 But I was determined to enter a field where I would make money, pay off all my student loans, and not have to worry about where my next meal was coming from.

 Law school is a special kind of hell.
+Between the classes and the debt, law school is absolutely a horror story.
 The entire premise seems to be to assign more reading than one can possibly get through.
 Then you are publicly humiliated for not having committed thousands of pages to memory and knowing what it is all supposed to mean without any guidance whatsoever.

 One thing law school does teach is that networking and connections are more important than hard work.
 You also learn that you can sound knowledgeable on almost any topic if you have two days to cram the research into your brain.